rainlanguage/rain-protocol/README.md

 Users can set their own status by calling `setStatus`.

-The contract that implements `IPrestige` is responsible for checking eligibility and/or taking actions required to set the status.
+The contract that implements `ITier` is responsible for checking eligibility and/or taking actions required to set the status.

 For example, the contract must take/refund any tokens relevant to changing the status.